Finnoy Travel - Travel Stories and Reviews

 Booking

-Booking award flights necessitate utilizing the Finnair website or its affiliates.
+Booking award flights necessitates utilising the Finnair website or mobile application.
 You can´t book them via online travel agencies.
 We booked our flights through Finnair's user-friendly website.
 However, the primary obstacle was seat availability, as many flights only had "a single seat left".
 Finally, we found a suitable combination with at least two free award seats.
 After settling the taxes by Curve card, our tickets were promptly delivered to our mail inbox.

 Luggage Allowance

 The luggage policy for our journey was quite liberal.
 We were both permitted to check in 2 pieces of luggage, each with a weight limit of 32 kilograms.
 Furthermore, we were permitted to carry onboard luggage and personal items with a combined weight of up to 12 kilograms.
 As Finnair Plus Silver members, we were also entitled to an additional check-in bag.
 However, we didn't require this much luggage for our barely almost a week-duration trip.
-If you're someone who needs to transport a considerable amount of items, opting for a business class ticket might be the ideal solution.
+If you need to transport many items, opting for a business class ticket might be the ideal solution.

 Remember that the luggage rules change often and vary based on the route.
 Business Light tickets do not have a free check-in luggage allowance at all.